AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 - `Sample Rate:` Only 48000Hz is available.
 This is only the outgoing sample rate that matches your VAC line - It is compatible with 32000, 40000, or 48000 models

-- `F0 det:` Pitch algorithm.
-Pitch algorithm.
-Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.
+- `F0 det:` Pitch extraction algorithm.
+Both RMVPE (for the best precision and robustness) and FCPE (for less precision & robustness but lower delay) are good options.

 - `Pitch Smoothing Factor:` Pitch smoothing will dampen pitch changes.
 It still follows the exact curve of the f0 predictor allowing it to maintain 100% accuracy, just to a lower magnitude.
 This allows normal speaking voices to have better stability, since sometimes f0 can be over aggressive and cause pitch wobble on minor pitch fluctuations.